cisco-ie/stenella/README.md

 | CERT_PASSPHRASE                | 🚫           | Required if the cert was generated using a passphrase, insert the passphrase here.                                     |
 | USER_WHITELIST_PATH            | 🚫           | A JavaScript file containing an array of emails for the application to listen on                                       |

-## Deployment
-### Docker
-> ℹ️  Before running docker-compose, ensure an `.env` file is properly populated with correct configurations

-The `/containers` directory contain different deployment examples, simply `cd` into their respectable directories and run `docker-compose up`.
-- **/containers/** - A base deployment which includes mongodb, stenella
-- **/containers/nginx** - A advance deployment which includes a mongodb, stenella, and nginx as a load-balancer

 ## Google API Usage
 While `stenella` is using several Google APIs, it heavily relies on Google Calendar API.
 In most scenarios, we don't believe this will exceed the **1,000,000 / day** quota, but large organizations *(> 10,000)* with significant amount of users should account for additional cost associated with [API usage](https://developers.google.com/google-apps/calendar/pricing).